tedneward/Azgaarnoth/History/Timeline.md

 ## Second Millennium: The Exodus
 The second millennium after the Fall is characterized primarily by one world-shaking event (over a span of several hundred years): The Dwarven Exodus.
 Tribes of Hordes pour into the Underdark in the Daw Mountains, and steadily push the dwarven nation out of their cities.
 Dwarves become refugees as they flee for safety either above ground, deeper underground, or further west, until they reach the shores of the Mighalian Narrows.
 It is a stunning setback and deep embarrassment to dwarven pride, and continues to echo through dwarven society eight thousand years later.

-* **~1100 AF**: Hordes tribes, apparently stymied by their stalemate in western Yithia, begin to explore the Daws mountains, specifically the cavern systems that seem to run throughout the range.
+* **~1100 AF**: Hordes tribes, apparently stymied by their stalemate in western Yithia and still unable to cross the waters to their south in any meaningful numbers, begin to explore the Daws mountains, specifically the cavern systems that seem to run throughout the range.
 Where before the Hordes assumed the mountains to be sheer rock, they find that they can move for quite some distance underground before needing to come to the surface again.
 Over the next century, more and more Hordes tribes discover that they can survive quite well in the Underdark, and many begin to move in earnest against the various Dwarven cities carved into the stone there.

-* **1115 AF**: The [White Winds](/Organizations/MageSchools/WhiteWinds.md) mage school, first of the [Mage Schools](/Organizations/MageSchools/MageSchools.md) is founded.
+* **1115 AF**: The [White Winds](/Organizations/MageSchools/WhiteWinds.md) mage school, first of the [Mage Schools](/Organizations/MageSchools/MageSchools.md), is founded.

 * **1137 AF - 1861 AF**: **Dwarven Exodus.** The first of the [Seventeen Dwarven Cities](/Geography/SeventeenCities.md), Khun Ladur, deep underground near the city of [Dukomi](/Cities/Dukomi.md), falls as the Hordes begin to bring the full weight of their numbers to bear against the dwarves.
 The dwarvish refugees of Khun Ladur flee to Bhem Buldar.
 As subsequent cities fall, the steady migration/retreat/exile of the dwarves from their cities in the Underdark become collectively known as the Exodus, and will continue for the next eight hundred years.
     * **1137 AF**: Khun Ladur, first of the Seventeen Cities, falls to the Hordes.